-Prior to joining the firm in 2013, Ms. Bogin-Farber was a staff attorney and Parmet Fellow at Health Law Advocates, where she represented low-income individuals struggling with medical debt and other health coverage issues.
-She received her J.D. from Northeastern University School of Law.
-Research she did in law school led her to publish an article in the 2013 issue of the Harvard Latino Law Review regarding birth registration issues facing U.S.-born children of undocumented immigrants.
+Prior to joining the firm in 2013, as a staff attorney and Parmet Fellow at Health Law Advocates, Ms. Bogin-Farber represented low-income individuals struggling with medical debt and other health coverage issues.
+She earned her J.D. from Northeastern University School of Law.
+Her research in law school led her to publish an article in the Harvard Latino Law Review regarding birth registration issues facing U.S.-born children of undocumented immigrants.
 Prior to law school, Ms. Bogin-Farber was a paralegal at the Medical-Legal Partnership | Boston, an innovative program that partners lawyers, legal advocates, and health care providers to support clients facing legal problems.
-Ms. Bogin-Farber is a graduate of Johns Hopkins University and is proficient in Portuguese and Spanish.
+Ms. Bogin-Farber received her bachelor’s degree from Johns Hopkins University.

 Se habla español.
 Falo português.

 Ms. Bogin-Farber offers consultations in Portuguese and Spanish.